ashish-yadav11/dwmblocks/README.md

 # Installation

+1) Clone the repository
+2) Go to project directory `cd dwmblocks`
+3) Run `sudo make clean install`

-Clone the repository and run `make clean install` after getting in the project directory.
-By default the program is installed in `$HOME/.local/bin`.
-If xgetrootname is required run `make xgetrootname`.
+By default the program is installed in `$HOME/.local/bin` location.

+If xgetrootname is required, run `make xgetrootname`.

 # Acknowledgements